h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 What's the vulnerability?

-Well, there actually isn't any vulnerability (ig??)
+Well, there actually isn't any vulnerability

 The challenge description says this:

 ```
 It's a good tool to learn syscall, isn't it?
 ```

+So we somehow need to leverage this emulator to trigger a syscall of our calling that would eventually spawn a shell.